Homework Headaches? Try ADHD Friendly Routines

 Helping Your Child Through Separation Anxiety

 Starting school is a big milestone for both kids and parents.
-First day jitters are common, even teachers feel them!
-But when those jitters linger and show up as tears, clinginess, tummy aches, or ongoing worries, you may start to wonder if your child is experiencing separation anxiety.
+When those first day jitters last and lead to big worries, you may be wondering if your child is struggling with social anxiety.

 How to Use Read-Alouds for Social-Emotional Learning in Ages 2–5